Happy is Missing

 Elle went inside and together they sat on her sled in the warm, cosy Gingerbread House telling Christmas stories and laughing until their stomachs ached and the morning sun shone warm on the outdoor ice-skating rink.

-Age range: 6 to 8, 9 to12, Teen Tags: Ghost Story, Modern, Original, Scary Reading time: 05 - 10 minsDreams of a Christmas Tree
+Age range: 6 to 8, 9 to12 Tags: Fairy Tale, Fantasy, Modern, Original Reading time: 05 - 10 minsClarence the Cricket

 - Age range: 6 to 8